The CEO of a large financial services firm drops into the office of his CIO, Pat. The CEO tells Pat:

 Because of the board’s growing interest in digital business, we’ve decided to create a digital workplace program.
 I have selected you as the digital workplace leader for our company.
 The first thing I’d like you to do is recruit your digital workplace team.
 Let’s meet in a week so that we can discuss how the team will achieve the company’s digital workplace objectives.

-A number of questions cross Pat’s mind: Where do I start when building a digital workplace team?
+Questions cross Pat’s mind: Where do I start when building a digital workplace team?
 What capabilities will I need?
 Where will I find the right people?
 Where should I look within the company?
 Will I need to recruit from other organizations?

-- Critical members: They are the members of the A Team who will:
+Critical members of the A Team

 - Develop the business case for the new digital workplace initiative and establish the measures by which success is determined.

-- Ensure that employees are provided with regular updates or communications to keep them aware and excited about the opportunity of a better workplace.
+- Ensure that employees are provided with regular updates or communications to keep them aware of and excited about the opportunity of a better workplace.

-- Casual members: These members are consulted on an ad hoc basis, depending upon the specific digital workplace project underway.
-Some will come from IT.
-For example, enterprise architects could join the A Team to ensure that the architecture supports the digital workplace vision.
-Others (coming from legal and compliance or security and risk, for example) will participate as needed to protect business operations.
+These members are consulted on an ad hoc basis, depending on the specific digital workplace project underway.
+They will mostly come from IT.
+For example, enterprise architects could join the A Team to ensure that the architecture supports the digital workplace vision, or IT specialists might embark on a mobile app development project.